kolbt/whingdingdilly/README.md

 # whingdingdilly
 This is just some simple code to write, run and analyze input files for HOOMD using GSD and Freud.
 Adding it to my profile so that I can update my local, laptop and cluster versions more easily.

-The objective of this directory is to locally write, run, and analyze simulations using HOOMD, GSD, and Freud This task is broken down accordingly:
+These tasks are broken down accordingly:

 Writing Files:
         Parameters: